LeonardoCofone/LonarAI/README.md

-# 🌐 Lexor – Your Intelligent Personal Assistant
+# 🌐 Lonar – Your Intelligent Personal Assistant

-Lexor is both a website and a PWA app that brings together **artificial intelligence, productivity, and spirituality**.
+Lonar is both a website and a PWA app that brings together **artificial intelligence, productivity, and spirituality**.
 The goal is to offer a **complete personal assistant**, capable of managing everything you need daily — agenda, tasks, emails, documents, reminders, and even a morning spiritual briefing — all in one unified platform.

 ---

 ## ✨ Vision

-The idea behind Lexor is simple:
+The idea behind Lonar is simple:
 > “One single assistant that knows you, your time, your work, and your soul.”

-Lexor is not just another AI that answers questions — it’s a **digital companion** that:
+Lonar is not just another AI that answers questions — it’s a **digital companion** that:
 - organizes your day and appointments;
 - manages calendars, tasks, documents, and emails;
 - communicates in multiple languages with a natural tone;